zephyrproject-rtos/zephyr/doc/kernel/code-relocation.rst

 Overview
 ********
-This feature will allow relocating .text, .rodata, .data, and .bss sections from required files and place them in the required memory region.
+This feature will allow relocating .text, .rodata, .data, .bss and .noinit sections from required files and place them in the required memory region.
 The memory region and file are given to the :ref:`gen_relocate_app.py` script in the form of a string.
 This script is always invoked from inside cmake.